spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

 CSS is a style sheet language used to describe the visual presentation of a document written in HTML.

-Oryx uses standard CSS syntax and does not use CSS preprocessors because Oryx does not use a global CSS utility library; instead, we have isolated styles per component and because of that we do not want to load global css utils in each component.
+Oryx uses standard CSS syntax.
+Because Oryx doesn't use a global CSS utility library, it doesn't use CSS preprocessors; instead, styles are isolated per component and global CSS utils are not loaded in them.

 Unlike some other CSS methodologies, like Block, Element, or Modifier, Oryx does not rely on a specific naming convention to structure its CSS classes.